-This statement has been prepared for the sole use of members in connection with liquidations of companies registered in Scotland.
+- 2. This statement has been prepared for the sole use of members in connection with liquidations of companies registered in England and Wales.
 The statement concentrates on creditors' meetings held under section 98 of the Insolvency Act 1986 (IA 1986), and does not purport to cover the practice to be adopted in respect of all creditors' meetings.
-Throughout this statement the member who has received instructions from the company's directors to advise in relation to the convening of the creditors' meeting will be referred to as the "advising member".

-An advising member is reminded that he must have regard to the relevant primary and secondary legislation; and that if he intends seeking nomination as liquidator he must be qualified to act as an insolvency practitioner in relation to the company.

-1.3 All members and their staff should conduct themselves in a professional manner at all meetings of creditors.
+Throughout this statement the member who has received instructions from the company's directors to advise in relation to the convening of the creditors' meeting will be referred to as the 'advising member'.
+An advising member is reminded that he must have regard to the relevant primary and secondary legislation; and that if he intends seeking nomination as liquidator he must be qualified to act as an insolvency practitioner in relation to the company. - 3.
+All members and their staff should conduct themselves in a professional manner at all meetings of creditors.

-2 Instructions to convene meeting
+Instructions to convene meeting

-- 2.1 It is the responsibility of the company's directors to convene the creditors' meeting and to ensure that arrangements are made for the meeting to be held in accordance with current legislation.
+4. It is the responsibility of the company's directors to convene the creditors' meeting and to ensure that arrangements are made for the meeting to be held in accordance with current legislation.
 The advising member must therefore satisfy himself that the directors are aware of their responsibilities.
-He should also obtain written instructions from the board of directors which clearly define the matters on which he is to advise. - 2.2 If the advising member receives instructions which would require him to act in a manner materially contrary to the Statements of Insolvency Practice, he should only accept those instructions after careful consideration of the implications of acceptance in that particular case.
-Where the directors act contrary to the guidance contained in this statement the advising member may be called upon to show that the directors' actions were undertaken either without his knowledge or against his advice. - 2.3 A member who is unable to accept an appointment as liquidator of a company because he or his firm has had a material professional relationship with the company during the preceding three years may act as an advising member.
-However, he should only do so after careful consideration of the implications of so acting in the light of his professional body's most recent guide to professional ethics. - 2.4 A member who is asked to act as advising member in relation to any company should not agree to act unless he is satisfied that he is competent to provide the level of advice needed by the company in question, or is able to recommend where to obtain the appropriate level of advice if he himself is not able to provide it. - 2.5 It is most undesirable that shareholders should pass a resolution for the winding up of a company unless a liquidator is also appointed and accordingly no member should accept instructions to act as advising member unless he has good grounds for believing that such appointment will be made.
+He should also obtain written instructions from the board of directors which clearly define the matters on which he is to advise.

+- 5. If the advising member receives instructions which would require him to act in a manner materially contrary to the Statements of Insolvency Practice, he should only accept those instructions after careful consideration of the implications of acceptance in that particular case.
+Where the directors act contrary to the guidance contained in this statement the advising member may be called upon to show that the directors' actions were undertaken either without his knowledge or against his advice. - 6.
+A member who is unable to accept an appointment as liquidator of a company because he or his firm has had a material professional relationship with the company during the preceding three years may act as an advising member.
+However, he should only do so after careful consideration of the implications of so acting in the light of his professional body's most recent guide to professional ethics. - 7.
+A member who is asked to act as advising member in relation to any company should not agree to act unless he is satisfied that he is competent to provide the level of advice needed by the company in question, or is able to recommend where to obtain the appropriate level of advice if he himself is not able to provide it. - 8.
+It is most undesirable that shareholders should pass a resolution for the winding up of a company unless a liquidator is also appointed and accordingly no member should accept instructions to act as advising member unless he has good grounds for believing that such appointment will be made.
+If, having accepted instructions, the advising member concludes that although a winding up is desirable, a voluntary winding up leading to a compulsory winding up should be taken.
+Such a situation could arise where a liquidator is unlikely to be appointed under the voluntary winding up, or where there is a strong case in favour of the liquidation commencing before a meeting of shareholders can be held.

-3 Venue and time of meeting
+Venue and time of meeting